United States of America – Export requirements for fish and seafood

 - two (2) hours before arrival by land by road

 - four (4) hours before arrival by air, or by land by rail; or

 - eight (8) hours before arrival by water

 - To electronically submit prior notice information, please use the FDA Industry Systems interface accessible through the Prior Notice of Imported Foods web page

 Production controls and inspection requirements

-- If animal health or aquatic animal health statements, for example BSE related attestations, are written on any import permission documentation, the exporter should provide these documents to CFIA inspection staff for review.
+- If animal health or aquatic animal health statements, for example bovine spongiform encephalopathy (BSE) related attestations, are written on any import permission documentation, the exporter should provide these documents to CFIA inspection staff for review.
 CFIA inspectors will in turn consult with Terrestrial Animal Health group or Aquatic Animal Health group as necessary.